-This test is part of a fitness testing protocol for the NBA Combine Testing.
-No official test protocols have been released by the NBA, so these details are derived from limited sources online.
+The Reactive Shuttle Test requires players to complete an agility circuit, first running to the right or left direction in response to a stimulus.
+This test is part of a fitness testing protocols for the NBA Combine, though no official test description has been released by the NBA.
+The details described below are derived from a few sources online, none of them official.
 The NFL and NHL combine includes a similar shuttle test but over a longer distance.

-- target population: This test is part of the NBA testing combine, though it would be suitable for athletes involved in many team sports such basketball, hockey, rugby, soccer.
+target population: This test is part of the NBA testing combine, though it would be suitable for athletes involved in many team sports such as basketball, hockey, rugby, soccer.